DrContrary/DrContrary.github.io/_posts/2018-11-01-Welcome_to_the_tidyverse.md

 ## x dplyr::lag()    masks stats::lag()
 ```

-While the nycflights13 package contains several seperate datasets, we will specifically be looking at "flights".
-Start by loading this data and exploring the strucutre.
+While the nycflights13 package contains several separate datasets, we will specifically be looking at "flights".
+Start by loading this data and exploring the structure.

 ```r